PROGRAMS / SERVICES

-The “Kids In Court” Program informs the child and family about the court process; and teaches them about the court system with age appropriate educational materials.
+The “Kids In Crisis” Program informs the child and family about the court process; and teaches them about the court system with age appropriate educational materials.
 If the alleged offender is found guilty or a plea is accepted, the victim advocate helps the child and family with victim impact statements.
 The child and family are provided with support throughout the trial process.

 1. ALWAYS TELL THE TRUTH

 2. ALWAYS TELL THE TRUTH

 This program is made available in part by a grant from the Child Victims’ Trust Fund.